 Your CSAT score will be a whole number between 0 and 100 — the higher, the better.
-This is an essential metric to keep an eye on as you experiment with new customer service tools and strategies.
+This is an essential metric to keep an eye on as you experience customer service challenges and experiment with new tools and strategies.

 Any customer service platform worth its salt should highlight your live CSAT score for easy tracking, with additional details for context.
 Here's what that would look like in the Gorgias platform:

 2) Identify your repeat customers

 There's no better way to evaluate customer satisfaction than looking at the number of repeat customers your business attracts.
 Excellent customer service is your best lever to reduce churn, improve your customer retention rate, increase your company's repeat customers — all different ways to describe the same benefit.

 Repeat customers are a great indicator that your customer service program is doing well, so it's essential to consider them during your ROI evaluation.